alan-turing-institute/RCTab/paper/paper.md

 Users can use the web frontend to see their subscriptions' spending while administrators can use the CLI to create and edit budgets.
 RCTab integrates with Microsoft Entra ID (previously "Azure Active Directory") to provide "Single Sign On" authentication for both users and administrators.

-The Usage and Status functions run on an schedule to collect information about subscriptions and post it to the web server.
+The Usage and Status functions run on a schedule to collect information about subscriptions and post it to the web server.

 The Controller function will check hourly to see whether any subscriptions need to be turned off or on.